045051Shalini/kafka-flink-elasticsearch-kibana-pipeline-project/README.md

 ![Top 20 Brand-Wise Total Sales](https://github.com/user-attachments/assets/e4003f37-0664-4d2c-95cd-8062aa03ce99)

 - **Observation**: "Grady Group" and "Williamson Group" lead in total sales, significantly surpassing other brands.
-- **Insight**: These brands drive the bulk of revenue, showcasing their market dominance.
+- **Insight**: These brands are primary revenue drivers, likely due to a combination of customer trust, effective marketing, and competitive pricing.
-- **Managerial Implication**: Strengthen partnerships and promotional efforts with these high-performing brands to maximize profitability.
+- **Managerial Implication**: Focus on strategic partnerships with "Grady Group" and "Williamson Group" to enhance mutual growth, leveraging their market dominance.

 ---